kavinyao/blog.kavinyao.com/posts/dns-sd.md

     22:39:00.932  Add        2   4 .                    _tcp.local.          _afpovertcp
     22:39:01.238  Add        2   4 .                    _tcp.local.          _alexa

-You can see some familiar names in it, e.g. Chromecast (googlecast), Spotify and Alex.
+You can see some familiar names in it, e.g. Chromecast (googlecast), Spotify and Alexa.

 Now let's see which devices are running Chromecast: